 There are, of course, federal historians (of which I am one) who work in civil service positions (the so-called GS 170 series).
 There are others who work as archivists or in other history related job classifications.
 (When I worked as an employee of the National Archives, screening Richard Nixon's tapes to see what could be released, most of my colleagues had graduate degrees in history.)

-Since your posting centers on applied history and policy, you might find interesting this article by Victoria Harden
+Since your posting centers on applied history and policy, you might find interesting this article by Victoria Harden,

-( Note to aspiring history PhD's - make friends with a professional archivist or academic librarian *before* you begin your dissertation.
+"What Do Federal Historians Do?" ( Note to aspiring history PhD's - make friends with a professional archivist or academic librarian *before* you begin your dissertation.
 The cites they can pull off the top of their heads on the most obscure topics imaginable are stunning.
 They are to historians what historians are to the general public)

 Thanks again for the excellent feedback!